 Keep Original Documents

 Keep your receipt any time you buy a money order.
 It’s best to provide the receipt when canceling because it contains important information, like the money order number and other details.

-No receipt: If you don’t have the receipt, gather as much information as you have.
+If you don’t have the receipt, gather as much information as you have.
 Even a photo of the original money order is helpful.
-Without a receipt, the issuer might be able to find your money order, but they may charge additional fees — and there’s always a chance that they won’t find your money order without a receipt.
+Without a receipt, the issuer might be able to find your money order, but they may charge additional fees—and there’s always a chance that they won’t find your money order without a receipt.

 That’s helpful as well.
 Returning the document to the issuer helps ensure that it won’t be cashed, which reduces risk and can help speed the refund process.

 How Long Does It Take?

 Once you submit your cancellation request, the money order issuer will research the item and confirm that it has not been paid.
 If it is still outstanding, you’ll get a refund or replacement (less any fees), depending on the issuer.